Urban Knights

 The Urban Knights are an American all-star jazz fusion band.
 They released their self-titled debut in 1995.
-They have a total of 8 studio albums.
+They have a total of eight studio albums.

 Overview

-The Urban Knight's debut album, Urban Knights I, was released in 1995 by GRP Records.
+The Urban Knights' debut album, Urban Knights I, was released in 1995 by GRP Records.
 Produced by Maurice White, the album features musicians such as Grover Washington, Jr., Ramsey Lewis, Omar Hakim, Victor Bailey, Freddie Hubbard and The Emotions.
-The album reached No. 5 on the US Billboard Top Jazz Albums chart and No. 9 upon the UK Top Jazz Albums chart.
+The album reached No. 5 on the US Billboard Top Jazz Albums chart and No. 9 on the UK Top Jazz Albums chart.

-The jazz group's follow up album, Urban Knights II was released in 1997 by GRP.
+The jazz group's followup album, Urban Knights II, was released in 1997 by GRP.
 Once again produced by Maurice White, the album features saxophonists Gerald Albright and Najee as well as guitarists Jonathan Butler, Verdine White and Morris Pleasure.

-Jazz Times claimed, "With moods playful to passionate and players in a relaxed goodtime frame of mind, it’s a perfect party disc."
+Jazz Times said, "With moods playful to passionate and players in a relaxed goodtime frame of mind, it's a perfect party disc."

-Don Heckman of the Los Angeles Times found "The music that results can perhaps best be described as rhythm & jazz--bits and pieces of improvising from Lewis and the horn players juxtaposed against insistent, funk-driven rhythms.
-South African Butler, especially on the tracks in which he sings (“South African Jam” and “Brazilian Rain,” especially), brings a seductive world-music ambience to the proceedings."
-The album reached No. 7 on the US Billboard Top Jazz Albums chart and No. 24 upon the UK Top Jazz Albums chart.
+Don Heckman of the Los Angeles Times wrote, "The music that results can perhaps best be described as rhythm & jazz--bits and pieces of improvising from Lewis and the horn players juxtaposed against insistent, funk-driven rhythms.
+South African Butler, especially on the tracks in which he sings ("South African Jam" and "Brazilian Rain," especially), brings a seductive world-music ambience to the proceedings."
+The album reached No. 7 on the US Billboard Top Jazz Albums chart and No. 24 on the UK Top Jazz Albums chart.

 During 2000, the group's third studio album, Urban Knights III, was issued on Narada Records.
-Artists such as Dave Koz, Earl Klugh, and Fareed Haque played upon the LP.
-People proclaimed "sixties jazz-pop pioneer Ramsey Lewis ("The 'In' Crowd") contributes keyboards on 10 of these 12 tracks by the latest group of hot, young Chicago musicians he has assembled for this urbane joust."
-Hilarie Grey of Jazz Times said "Ramsey Lewis’ Urban Knights III exploits the urban sophistication and stylish blue roots of its Chicago setting".
+Dave Koz, Earl Klugh, and Fareed Haque played on the LP.
+People said, "sixties jazz-pop pioneer Ramsey Lewis ("The 'In' Crowd") contributes keyboards on 10 of these 12 tracks by the latest group of hot, young Chicago musicians he has assembled for this urbane joust."
+Hilarie Grey of Jazz Times said, "Ramsey Lewis' Urban Knights III exploits the urban sophistication and stylish blue roots of its Chicago setting".